MakeSchool-Tutorials/react-meteor-d3-heroku-tutorial/P6-mapping-data/content.md

 >          { q: 0, label: 'Sun' }
 >        ];
 >
->        // Loop over the data variable and map the dates from the database to a day of the week
+>        // Loop over the data variable and map the dates from the database to a day of the week  (use moment's weekday function)
 >        CODE HERE
 >
 >        // Return the data variable